-The rescue of dye uptake and rise time at P2X7-2N β delCcys suggests that there is a complex interaction between the N and C-terminal regions.
-Replacement of the N β region of P2X7 with P2X2 limited pore dilation, indicating that there is some other region of the receptor that imposes an inhibitory effect.
-Similarly, removal of the Ccys region also limits pore dilation, indicating another inhibitory region of the receptor.
-One possibility is that there was a coevolution of the amino and carboxyl-terminal regions to complement one another.
-That is, either region could exert an inhibitory effect on pore dilation on their own, but, when combined, they cancel the effects of each other and allow for pore dilation.
-For example, replacement of the N β region of P2X7 with P2X2 removed the positive regulatory interaction between the amino and carboxyl-terminal regions with the net result of the inhibitory effect of the Ccys region dominating the dilation phenotype.
-Similarly, deletion of the Ccys region removed the regulatory interaction with the amino-terminal N β region and resulted in the net inhibitory effect of the P2X7 receptor N β region.
-Because the intracellular regions of the zebrafish P2X4 receptor were truncated to aid crystallization, there are no structural data on the organization of the intracellular regions of P2X receptors (45, 46) to provide a template for modeling potential interactions in the P2X7 receptor.
+The rescue of dye uptake and rise time at P2X7-2NBdelCcys suggests that there is a complex interaction between the N and C terminal regions.
+Replacement of the Nβ region of P2X7 with P2X2 limited pore dilation indicating that there is some other region of the receptor that imposes an inhibitory effect.
+Similarly removal of the Ccys region also limits pore dilation indicating another inhibitory region of the receptor.
+One possibility is that there was co-evolution of the amino and carboxyl terminal regions to complement one-another.
+That is either region could exert an inhibitory effect on pore dilation on their own, but when combined they cancel each-other's effects and allow for pore dilation.
+For example replacement of the NB region of P2X7 with P2X2 removed the positive regulatory interaction between the amino and carboxyl terminal regions with the net result of the inhibitory effect of the Ccys region dominating the dilation phenotype.
+Similarly deletion of the Ccys region removed the regulatory interaction with the amino terminal NB region and resulted in the net inhibitory effect of the P2X7 receptor NB region.
+As the intracellular regions of the zebrafish P2X4 receptor were truncated to aid crystallization there is no structural data on the organization of the intracellular regions of P2X receptors (45,46) to provide a template for modelling potential interactions in the P2X7 receptor.

-In summary, we show that both the juxtamembrane intracellular amino and carboxyl termini of the hP2X7 receptor are involved in the regulation of time course and pore dilation.
-Our results suggest a complex interaction between the intracellular termini in the regulation of channel properties.
+In summary we show that both the juxta-membrane intracellular amino and carboxyl termini of the hP2X7 receptor are involved in regulation of the time-course and pore dilation.
+Our results suggest a complex interaction between the intracellular termini in regulation of channel properties.
 These regions are some distance from the pore gate and demonstrate that the intracellular regions exert considerable regulatory control on the movement of the transmembrane helices associated with channel opening.